SysCAD Marshal

 Running SysCAD Marshal

-SysCAD Marshal can be executed from within SysCAD as mentioned in Getting Started or it can be started separately without starting SysCAD.
+SysCAD Marshal can be started automatically by a SysCAD project configured to use SysCAD Marshal.
+SysCAD Marshal can be started separately without starting SysCAD.
 To do this, user can start up SysCAD Marshal directly from the Bin folder.

-Test.scm is loaded below by SysCAD Marshal to show how the data is presented:
+Test1.scm is loaded below by SysCAD Marshal to show how the data is presented (image from an older version of SysCAD Marshal):

 SysCAD Marshal Menu Options